 It’s very important to let your dentist know about your struggles with halitosis.
 He can evaluate the appearance and condition of your mouth to offer insight regarding the cause of your bad breath.

-For example, your dentist might identify that your bad breath is caused by dry mouth, which in turn is being triggered by intense snoring at night.
+For example, your Dental Hygienist might identify that your bad breath is caused by dry mouth, which in turn is being triggered by intense snoring at night.
 By treating the underlying cause of your dry mouth and bad breath, your dentist can help you fully resolve the problem.
 This is so much better than using mints and gum to temporarily hide your bad breath without any real solution.

 Don’t Let Bad Breath Ruin Your Life

 Uncontrolled bad breath can cause you to feel self-conscious, embarrassed, and unattractive.
 You may find yourself avoiding friends, ending conversations abruptly, and declining invitations to social events.

 Your halitosis doesn’t have to control your life!
 You just need to improve your oral care habits and visit your dentist.
 These simple measures will help you identify the root cause of your bad breath and take effective measures to keep your breath pleasantly fresh.

 Dr. Claudia Cortadi and her experienced team at Ablantis Dental in Encinitas, California are committed to helping you embrace strong, radiant oral health.
 Call Dr. Cortadi’s office now to book an appointment for free dental consultation Encinitas and create a better, brighter version of yourself.